mattloose/RUscripts/README.md

 COMMON FAILURES.

 1) ws_event_sampler crashes: If ws_event_sampler crashes, the read until scripts will no longer 'see' the events and thus the sequencer will sequence all reads regardless of where they map too.
 The scripts alert you to a dropped connection with the message "Hanging around waiting for server".
 You should check for this periodically.
-We hope that ws_event_sampler will become more stable over time.
+We hope that ws_event_sampler will become more stable over time. ws_event_sampler can be restarted at any point to restart capturing data.

 2) Processor timeouts: If the load on the CPU is too high, reads will 'timeout'.
 This will result in a loss of selective sequencing.

 3) Missing amplicons: If an amplicon is entirely missing from a sample, read until will never complete.
 It is wise to carefully observe a run and check this hasn't occurred.

+Less Common Failures

+Rarely aReadUntil.py will crash.
+At this time, aReadUntil does not recover from a crash such that a read until run can be continued.
+Essentially if the script crashes it loses track of where it was at.
+We hope to add this functionality in the near future.
+However, aReadUntil.py has been reasonably stable to date.

+Usage Examples

 To monitor a run without implementing read until, alerting when you have 40x coverage of each amplicon: